hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

-#HiPay Fullservice Magento 1 - Integration guide
+#HiPay Enterprise Magento 1 - Integration guide

 **DISCLAIMER:**
 While every effort has been made to ensure the accuracy of the information contained in this publication, the information is supplied without representation or warranty of any kind, is subject to change without notice and does not represent a commitment on the part of HiPay.